laurenwillett/nuts-for-ysos/README.md

 - h5py 3.3.0

 ## input YSO spectrum requirements (WIP)
-Resolution: The input spectrum can be low or high resolution but can't be higher resolution than the template spectra!
-WIP; look at exact wavelength spacing for templates
+Resolution:
+  Users should therefore only use nuts-for-ysos on spectra with wavelength arrays spaced out by 0.3 Angstroms or more.
+  The provided X-Shooter template spectra are typically defined every 0.2 Angstroms except for a few (SO797, SO641 and SO999) that are defined every 0.3 Angstorms.
+The input spectrum shouldn't be higher resolution than the template spectra-- the code was designed to make the templates lower resolution if needed, but not the other way around.

 Wavelength Range: